Naigel56/easyHTML5/README.md

 ### Developments

 Back in 2012, it made sense to try to expand this library.
 The idea was to make it more flexible by taking an approach similar to [Knockout](http://knockoutjs.com/)'s data binding.
 After this step, we wanted to add a comprehensive documentation and a rich sets of examples, hoping to involve the opensource community and obtain some feedback.

-Here you can find the last stable version of the client-side easyHTML5.js library (0.6.1).

 ### Resources

+Here on GitHub you can find the last stable version of the client-side easyHTML5.js library (0.6.1).
-Examples and documentation are not available on the original sources anymore.
-I will port and translate in English the existing examples to [Jsfiddle](https://jsfiddle.net/), and the documentation to [Read the Docs](https://readthedocs.org/).
-Meanwhile a basic docs is available in the "docs" folder.
+Sadly, examples and documentation are not available on the original sources anymore.
+Soon I will port and translate in English the existing examples so that they can be accessible on [Jsfiddle](https://jsfiddle.net/), and the documentation will be available on [Read the Docs](https://readthedocs.org/).
+Meanwhile you can find some basic docs in the "docs" folder.
 Here are other references:

 - [Thesis paper (in italian)](https://www.politesi.polimi.it/handle/10589/67181)
-- Example website (TBA)
+- Example website (Link is broken on Politecnico's web site as of 2018-05-24)